 In February 2017, the Company completed the sale of its Technology Solutions ("TS") business to Tech Data Corporation (the "Buyer").
 Included in the gain on sale recorded upon completion of the sale were estimates for certain income taxes due on the gain and additional cash consideration expected from the Buyer related to a closing date net working capital sales price adjustment (the "closing date adjustment").
-The Company is finalizing the closing date adjustment with the Buyer as provided for in the sales agreement and has included an estimate of this amount as the principal component of the \$269.2 million of prepaid and other current assets as of December 30, 2017.
+The Company is finalizing the closing date adjustment with the Buyer as provided for in the sales agreement and has included an estimate of this amount as primary component of the \$305.1 million of prepaid and other current assets as of March 31, 2018.
 The final closing date adjustment, as determined through the established process outlined in the sales agreement, may be materially different from the Company's estimate.
 The impact of any probable changes in the closing date adjustment will be recorded as an adjustment to the gain on sale from discontinued operations in the period such change occurs.
+During the third quarter of fiscal 2018, the Company made certain adjustments to the closing date estimates, which were not material and have been included as an adjustment to the gain on sale of discontinued operations classified within "Income (loss) from discontinued operations, net of tax" on the Consolidated Statements of Operations.

-Additionally, the income taxes associated with the Buyer after determination of the closing date adjustment as required in the sales agreement and may be materially different from the Company's estimates.
+The income taxes associated with the gain will be impacted by the final geographic allocation of the sales price, which must be agreed to with the Buyer after determination of the closing date adjustment, as required in the sales agreement, and may be materially different from the Company's estimates.
 The impact of any changes in estimated income taxes on the gain will be recorded as an adjustment to the gain on sale from discontinued operations in the period such change in estimate occurs.
-The Company expects the closing date adjustment to be finalized by the end of fiscal 2018 and the income tax on the gain to be finalized during fiscal 2019.
+The Company currently expects the closing date adjustment to be finalized by the first half of fiscal 2019 and the income tax on the gain to be finalized by the end of fiscal 2019.

 The Company received 2.8 million shares of the Buyer's common stock at closing (the "Shares"), which has been recorded within "Marketable securities" on the Company's Consolidated Balance Sheets.
+As of March 31, 2018, the Company had 0.9 million shares remaining, which had market value of \$75.1 million.
 Unrealized and realized gains or losses due to changes in fair value based upon Level 1 quoted active market prices of the Shares are recorded in "Other income (expense), net" on the Consolidated Statements of Operations.
 The sales agreement includes time based contractual restrictions related to the Company's sale of the Shares and as such, the Company entered into economic hedges to reduce the Company's exposure to price fluctuations of the Shares during the restricted period, which fixes the net amount that the Company will realize upon the sale of the Shares.
 The Company records changes in fair value related to the economic share price hedges within "Other income (expense), net", offsetting the changes in fair value of the underlying Shares.
-During the six months ended December 30, 2017, the Company sold 1.4 million Shares, the net proceeds of which have been included in "Cash flows from investing activities - discontinued operations."
+During the nine months ended March 31, 2018, the Company sold 1.9 million Shares, the net proceeds of which have been included in "Cash flows from investing activities - discontinued operations."